Key objectives include:

 What is the condition of soil and groundwater on the site?

 Ontario Place was constructed using urban fill, a soil matrix that contains other materials such as brick, cement, and coal.
 This was common practice at the time, but we now know that it is often impacted with low levels of contamination.

 To better understand the conditions on site, the province is undertaking soil and groundwater investigations.
 This involves drilling narrow boreholes at various locations across the site.
 Soil is sampled at different depths and wells are installed to allow groundwater to be sampled.
 These samples determine the presence or absence of contamination.

 We will use a risk-management approach to ensure the site is safe for development.
 Risk management measures may include things like specific types of construction or “capping” the site under a layer of clean soil or a hard material such as concrete.
-The province is voluntarily applying best practices to address any contamination on site, and is working with the Ministry of Environment, Conservation & Parks (MECP) to meet statutory requirements (for example ‘record of site condition’) where applicable.
+The province is applying best practices to address any contamination on site, and is working with the Ministry of Environment, Conservation and Parks to meet statutory requirements (for example ‘record of site condition’), where applicable.

 What is a record of site condition?

-A record of site condition (RSC) is a process managed by MECP to document that a specific property has no soil or groundwater contamination exceeding the established criteria for the site and can be considered safe for the proposed property use.
+A record of site condition (RSC) is a process managed by the Ministry of Environment, Conservation and Parks to document that a specific property does not have soil or groundwater contamination that exceeds the established criteria for the site and can be considered safe for the proposed property use.

 What is a risk assessment?

 A risk assessment scientifically examines the risk posed to humans, plants, wildlife and the natural environment from exposure to a contaminant.
 The purpose of a risk assessment is to develop property specific standards that will protect the uses that are being proposed to take place on the property.

 What are risk management measures?